On the Tannaka group attached to the Theta divisor of a generic principally polarized abelian variety: An alternative approach

 Choosing a lift of the homomorphism $h$ in proposition~\ref{prop:multiplicity}, we get a representation of the group~$H=\tilde{G}(g-1)$ on $V_1$ and $V_2$.
 A dimension estimate shows that $H$ must act trivially on one of these vector spaces.
 Indeed, for $g>4$ any \mbox{non-trivial} representation of~$H$ has dimension at least $(g-1)!$ by~\cite[table~1]{AEV}.
 So we may assume that~$H$ acts trivially on $V_2$.
 Then part (2) of proposition~\ref{prop:multiplicity} implies that $\dim(V_2) = 2$.
 By choosing a lift of the homomorphism~$f$ in the proposition, we get a representation of the group $F=\Sl_{2g-2}(\Lambda)$ on $V_1$ and $V_2$.
 Since for $g\geq 3$ this group does not have non-trivial representations of dimension two, it must act trivially on~$V_2$.
 Then $V|_F \cong (V_1|_F)^{\oplus 2}$ which contradicts part (1) of the proposition.

-Finally we remark, in the situation of proposition \ref{prop:multiplicity} (2) a similar argument shows that the restriction $h^*(V)$ of the standard representation $V$ of $G$ to the group $\tilde G(g-1)$ becomes isomorph to the direct sum a trivial representation and two copies of the standard representation of $\tilde G(g-1)$.
+\begin{rem} The same arguments show that in part (2) of proposition \ref{prop:multiplicity}, the restriction~$h^*(V)$ is isomorphic to the direct sum of trivial representations and two copies of the standard representation of $\tilde G(g-1)$. \end{rem}